Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Challenge of balancing resources, how much should be spent on second horizon

-Each horizons need managing in their own way, and success in own does not mean success in another
+Each horizons need managing in their own way, and success in one does not mean success in another